asiloisad/pulsar-github-panel/README.md

 ## Features

-- **Pull requests** -- Open and inspect pull requests with Overview, Build Status, Commits, and Files Changed tabs
+- **Pull requests**: Open and inspect pull requests with Overview, Build Status, Commits, and Files Changed tabs.
-- **Code reviews** -- View review comments and threads directly in the editor
+- **Code reviews**: View review comments and threads directly in the editor.
-- **Comment decorations** -- Show review comments as inline decorations on the current branch
+- **Comment decorations**: Show review comments as inline decorations on the current branch.
-- **Issue/PR opener** -- Open any issue or pull request by URL
+- **Issue/PR opener**: Open any issue or pull request by URL.
-- **Repository management** -- Create and publish repositories to GitHub
+- **Repository management**: Create and publish repositories to GitHub.
-- **Status bar** -- GitHub icon for quick panel access
+- **Status bar**: GitHub icon for quick panel access.

 ## Installation